jumistrandberg/dashboard/README.md

 ## Evaluation:
 ###  General and Workflow:
-I did not perform well on this project.
+~~I did not perform well on this project.
 My persisting weakness is planning and time management.
 I am also doing poorly with troubleshooting and I find it difficult to read code.
 If things do not work on first try for me I become disoriented, hence I should plan better, and comment better.

 Comments are subpar.
 As the deadline was approaching and I found myself stuck I stopped commenting, which might have led to more confusion in the long run.

 Overall this has been a messy project.
 But I hope that the struggle will turn to skill with time.
-Really need not only read documentation, but also look at subscription plans when using APIs.
+Really need not only read documentation, but also look at subscription plans when using APIs.~~

+Coming back to this project, I've had a lot of fun.
+I don't know what changed expect for my general mood, but after taking a break and dropping the stress of a deadline, I managed to clean up the structure and fix broken functionality.

 ### HTML:
 - I was not paying much attention to the HTML, and created elements after what I needed for the scripts.
 In hindsight it felt like a roundabout way of working.
 Passes W3 validator, so it will have to be acceptable.